0bOne/yaml-reader/readme.md

 # Yaml Parser

-A minimalistic YAML parser with no external dependencies.
+A minimalistic YAML parser with zero external dependencies.

+Based on **js-yaml** by **Vitaly Puzrin**.
+Forked, heavily pruned, condensed and refactored.

 ## Requirements